-B5 Institutional Review
+B5 Institutional Reapproval

-An institutional review is required in the academic year leading up the expiry of the previous approval, unless there are exceptional reasons for holding an earlier review.
-The process for an institutional review is very similar to that for the institutional approval, including the holding of an administrative audit.
+An Institutional Reapproval is required in the academic year leading up the expiry of the previous Institutional Approval, unless there are exceptional reasons for holding an earlier review then an Interim Review will be conducted.
+The process for an Institutional Reapproval is very similar to that for the Institutional Approval, including the holding of an Administrative Audit.

-In addition to the evidence listed for an institutional approval, documentation for institutional reviews must include the following:
+In addition to the evidence listed for an Institutional Approval, documentation for Institutional Reapprovals must include the following:

-- a year's series of minutes and papers of key committees that evidence effective engagement with the University's principles of institutional approval and with the UK Quality Code, and that demonstrate a consistent attention to quality assurance and enhancement - an account of the institution's response to any issues arising from External Examiners reports, the attendance of University representatives at board of examiners, quality assurance committees, academic boards and programme committees at the institution in the year leading up to the institutional review - an evaluation of the outcomes or impact of all engagements with the University - an evaluation of the outcomes of all external audits, including QAA engagements, accreditation, inspection, or reviews, either of the institution or of its OU validated provision - an evaluation of the outcomes of annual monitoring in the last three years together with an institutional overview of these, including an account of how issues have been addressed.
+- A year's series of minutes and papers of key committees that evidence effective engagement with the OU's principles of institutional approval and with the UK Quality Code, and that demonstrate a consistent attention to quality assurance and enhancement - An account of the institution's response to any issues arising from External Examiners reports, the attendance of University representatives at board of examiners, quality assurance committees, academic boards and programme committees at the institution in the year leading up to the institutional review - An evaluation of the outcomes or impact of all engagements with the OU - An evaluation of the outcomes of all external audits, including QAA engagements, accreditation, inspection, or reviews, either of the institution or of its OU validated provision - An evaluation of the outcomes of annual monitoring in the last three years together with an institutional overview of these, including an account of how issues have been addressed.